pypm/home/docs/studies/usa20211219/index.md

 If the susceptibe fraction is constant (immunity not changing quickly), constant transmission rates lead to steady exponential growth or decline.
 With immunity growing, the curves bend downwards due to the herd effect.
-Interpretting the growth of omicron with delta rates growth rates changing leads to further uncertainty in the interpretations.
+Interpretting the growth of omicron with changing delta rates growth rates leads to additional uncertainty in the interpretations.

 The curves are the model expectations for cases, hospitalizations, and deaths, and